 LISTEN: Joyce Manor

-And then there’s brevity.
-The Cali band’s fourth album Cody features 10 songs in 24 minutes — all concise, perfect indie-emo singalongs, with a first single (“Fake ID”) that details how a young man’s tryst ends when his paramour suggests Kanye West “is better than John Steinbeck.”
+The California band’s fourth album Cody features 10 songs in 24 minutes — all concise, perfect indie-emo singalongs, with a first single (“Fake ID”) that details how a young man’s tryst ends when his paramour suggests Kanye West “is better than John Steinbeck.”

 READ: Loose Lips: Fanfiction Parodies of Great (and Terrible) Literature

 Former InsideHook editor Casey Childers and Amy Stephenson curated this anthology of satirical erotic fan fiction, as crafted by dozens of Hugo, Nebula and Rita award-winning authors.
-Says Childers: “Loose Lips answers pressing questions from history's favorite books, questions like, "I'm new to being rich...can I f--- my yellow car?" and ‘How come there's not one woman in Moby Dick who isn't a boat?’
-It's gross af, and there are so many laughs.”
+Says Childers: “Loose Lips answers pressing questions from history’s favorite books, questions like, ‘I’m new to being rich … Can I f*ck my yellow car?’ and ‘How come there’s not one woman in Moby Dick who isn’t a boat?’
+It’s gross AF, and there are so many laughs.”
 (Out now)